nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 3.1 Installation

 1. Ensure that you have Java `17` installed on your computer.
-TrackMate works the best for the version, while there may be other versions that it can function on as well.
+TrackMate works the best with Java `17` while there may be other versions that it can function on as well.